Flag manifolds, symmetric $\fr{t}$-triples and Einstein metrics: Homogeneous Einstein metrics on flag manifolds with five isotropy summands

 \section{Homogeneous Einstein metrics on flag manifolds with five isotropy summands}

 {Flag manifolds, symmetric $\fr{t}$-triples and Einstein metrics}

-In this section we investigate homogeneous Einstein metrics on flag manifolds $G/K$ of the simple Lie group $G=SO(7)$, whose isotropy representation decomposes into five pairwise inequivalent irreducible $K$-modules:

-These flag manifolds $M=SO(7)/K$ are obtained by painting black two simple roots in the Dynkin diagram of $SO(7)$.
-This means that $b_{2}(M)=2$, but the converse is not true, that is, there is also a flag manifold $M=SO(7)/K$ with $b_{2}(M)=2$, which does not satisfy the decomposition (\ref{5}).
-Indeed, by painting black two simple roots in the Dynkin diagram of $SO(7)$ we get three possible cases:
+Let us now proceed with the final part of the present work, the investigation of homogeneous Einstein metrics on flag manifolds $G/K$ of the simple Lie group $G=\SO(7)$, whose isotropy representation decomposes into five pairwise inequivalent irreducible $K$-modules, i.e. $\fr{m}=\fr{m}_{1}\oplus\fr{m}_{2}\oplus\fr{m}_{3}\oplus\fr{m}_{4}\oplus\fr{m}_{5}$.
+These spaces $M=\SO(7)/K$ are obtained by painting black two simple roots in the Dynkin diagram of $\SO(7)$.
+This means that $b_{2}(M)=2$, but the converse is not true, that is, there is also a flag manifold $M=\SO(7)/K$ with $b_{2}(M)=2$, with four isotropy summands.
+Indeed, by painting black two simple roots in the Dynkin diagram of $\SO(7)$ we get three possible cases:

-The painted Dynkin diagrams (I), (II) and (III) determine the same coset $SO(7)/K=SO(7)/U(1)^{2}\times SU(2)$, with the difference that $SU(2)$ is generated by the simple roots $\al_3$, $\al_2$ and $\al_1$, respectively.
-The flag manifold which is defined by the PDD (I), is given also by $SO(7)/U(1)^{2}\times SO(3)$ and it is belongs to the family $SO(2\ell+1)/U(1)^{2}\times SO(2\ell-3)$, which has four isotropy summands \cite[Prop.
-5]{Chry2}.
-Homogeneous Einstein metrics on this manifold have been classified in \cite[Theor.
-6]{Chry2}.